plukacs/lab-governance/Product Dev/Visibl.md

 ### Before starting a task commit test cases without bodies and review them together
 Our aim is to have the test titles ready before the estimation

+### If you run into foundation stuff, make a card for it so that others are aware